Meet our team of experienced policy analysts.

-Ms. Orr joins CBCF with an interdisciplinary background in human security and the legal field.
-Most recently, Desiree managed various projects for clients in the technology and healthcare sectors as an immigration paralegal.
-In that role, she analyzed legislative and regulatory changes to U.S. labor and immigration policy and liaised with companies and beneficiaries to relay complex policy changes while maintaining positive working relationships.
+Mrs. Solomon joins CBCF with an interdisciplinary background in human security and the legal field.
+Most recently, she managed various projects for transnational corporations in the technology sector as a Paralegal with Jackson Lewis P.C.
+In that role, she analyzed legislative and regulatory changes to trade agreements, national security, U.S. labor, and immigration policy and liaised with companies and beneficiaries to relay policy changes while fostering stakeholder relationships.

-Additionally, Ms. Orr assisted in publishing student policies in the Roosevelt Institute’s 10 Ideas journal.
-During this time, Ms. Orr was selected to be a member of the University’s Global Health Fellowship program, where she researched human rights and global health ethics with a small team of students from George Mason University‘s law campus.
-During the fellowship program, she supplemented her studies with internships in the international trade sector at the National Electrical Manufacturers Association (NEMA) and development organizations such as Peace Corps.
+Mrs. Solomon graduated from George Mason University in 2017 with a BA in Global Affairs, Human Security, and Arabic.
+During this time, she was selected to be a member of George Mason University’s Global Studies Fellowship program, where she researched human rights and legal ethics with a small team of students from George Mason’s Antonin Scalia Law School in Arlington, Virginia.
+During the Fellowship program, Mrs. Solomon supplemented her studies with internships in the international trade sector at the National Electrical Manufacturers Association (NEMA) and development organizations such as Peace Corps.

-Ms. Orr is the founder and leader of Tea & Policy, a non-partisan policy research group for women that provides a forum to discuss issues such as education, health and energy and identify ways to get more involved in those issues.
+Mrs. Solomon is also the founder and Executive Director of Tea & Policy, a non-partisan policy research group for women that provides a forum to discuss policy issues impacting local communities and identify ways to impact change.